tlverse/tmlcimx2021-workshop/index.md

-  of the book [*Targeted Learning in `R`: Causal Data Science with the `tlverse` Software Ecosystem*](https://tlverse.org/tlverse-handbook/), which includes in-depth discussion of these topics and much more, and will serve as a useful reference to accompany these workshop materials.
+  of the book [*Targeted Learning in `R`: Causal Data Science with the `tlverse` Software Ecosystem*](https://tlverse.org/tlverse-handbook/), which includes in-depth discussion of these topics and much more, and will serve as a useful reference to accompany these short course materials.

 <!--
 __NOTE: All listings are in Pacific Time.__